utsavraj/CISC-372-Final-Project/README.md

 ### Misc
 * Project Description named as *Project-Description.pdf*
+* Our Project Proposal named as *Project Proposal.pdf*
-* README.md with details on the feedback on Project Proposal and answer of our questions
+* README.md with details on the feedback on Project Proposal and answer of our questions.

+#### Special Thanks to Dr. Steven H. H. Ding for his guidance and support.